 “We are taking a unique, creative and innovative approach to kicking drugs out of our communities for good!
-We will learn to say, internalize and master our motto, “Just Don’t Do It!” one child at a time, one business at a time, one parent at a time.
+We will learn to say, internalize and master our motto, “Proud to be drug free!” one child at a time, one business at a time, one parent at a time.
 Get ready!”

 Director: Jerria Martin